novlan1/press-ui/packages/press-ui/src/packages/press-image-preview/README.en-US.md

 ## Code Demo
 ### Basic Usage

-First embed the component in the page, and then call `imagePreview` functionally.
+First embed the component in the page, and then call `showImagePreview` functionally.

 ```html